MoMEMta/Tutorials/README.md

 cmake .. # If you had to specify the `MOMEMTA_INCLUDE_DIR´ when building the tutorials, you'll have to do it here as well make -j 4
 ```
-This creates a shared library that can loaded dynamically by MoMEMta.
+This creates a shared library that can be loaded dynamically by MoMEMta.
 The example can now be executed:
 ```
 cd ../../../build/
 TTbar_FullyLeptonic/TTbar_FullyLeptonic.exe